Love cinnamony, spicy Mexican Hot Chocolate? Then try this super easy, super tasty, Flourless Mexican Hot Chocolate Cake.

 - Whisk the eggs, salt and remaining 1/2 cup sugar on medium-high speed until tripled in volume and the color turns pale yellow.
 Fold 1/3 of the eggs into the chocolate then fold the chocolate into the remaining eggs.
 Mix until no streaks of eggs are visible.
 Pour the batter into the prepared pan.
 Sprinkle the last 2 tablespoons of almonds evenly across the top of the batter.

 - Bake until the batter is set and a toothpick inserted in the center comes out with a few wet crumbs, about 25 to 30 minutes.
 Cool 10 minutes before releasing the sides of the spring form pan.

-- Whip the cream with the sugar and tequila to soft peak.
+- Whip the cream with the sugar, cinnamon and tequila to soft peak.
 Serve the cake slightly warm with a dollop of tequila spiked whipped cream.

 You might also like:

 - Beef and Portobella Tostados by Our Good Life